 At Supersonic, we’ve created a highly sophisticated process for predicting a game’s marketability, and we test across many different platforms to get the most accurate results.
-Here, Nir Regev, Publishing Team Lead at Supersonic, shares our best practices for running a CPI test on Facebook, one of the biggest and most used testing platforms in the hyper-casual industry, and discusses how to understand your results and benchmarks for success.
+Here, Nir Regev, Publishing Team Lead at Supersonic, shares our best practices for running a CPI test on Facebook, one of the biggest and most used testing platforms in the hyper-casual industry, discusses how to understand your results, and benchmarks for success.

 Setting up your CPI test

 Testing the right number of videos, setting an appropriate budget, and targeting the correct audience are the foundations of an accurate and efficient marketability test on Facebook.
 For even more tips on confirming if your prototype is a product-market fit, check out this guide to marketability testing.

 Each creative set should contain 4-8 videos.
 Don’t test more than 10 at a time because any more than that will spread the audience too thin - and if each creative reaches an entirely different user base, you won’t be able to get a sense of the true marketability of your game.
 4-8 videos is the perfect amount to attract a wide audience and give you an understanding of how accessible your game concept is.